All Episodes

 No.

-wayne allen root
+wayne allyn root

-I mentioned him being Speaker of the House, which I was the first guy in the country to ever bring that idea up, that he'd be Speaker of the House.
+I mentioned him being Speaker of the House, which I was the first guy in the country to ever bring that idea up that he'd be Speaker of the House.

 And a lot of people give me credit.

-All the media, every time they talk about it, they say Wayne Root asked him about it.
+All the media, every time they talk about it, they say Wayne Roode asked him about it, but they say Steve Bannon is the one who first brought it up.

 Not true.